By Dr. Mercola

 What Is Chai Tea?

-Today, chai is rising in popularity in Western countries, and is sold in cafes and restaurants.
-However, you can make your own chai tea using premixed tea bags, a store-bought concentrate or even from scratch.2,3
+Today, chai is rising in popularity in Western countries, and is sold in cafes and restaurants.5 However, you can make your own chai tea using premade tea bags,6 a store-bought concentrate7 or even from scratch.8

 Is Chai Tea Good for You?

 The spices and other ingredients commonly used to make chai tea have contributed to its potential impacts.
-These are the potential health benefits of chai tea:4
+These are some known health benefits of chai tea:

-Helps boost heart health: Animal studies showed that cinnamon may help reduce blood pressure levels,5,6 and decrease amounts of total cholesterol, bad LDL cholesterol and triglycerides by up to 30 percent.7
+Helps boost heart health — Animal studies showed that cinnamon may help reduce blood pressure levels9,10 and decrease amounts of total cholesterol, bad LDL cholesterol and triglycerides by up to 30 percent.11 Meanwhile, black tea can help lower blood cholesterol levels.12,13

-Delivers antibacterial properties: A trio of spices — cinnamon, cloves and cardamom — contains antibacterial properties that may help prevent digestive issues triggered by bacterial infections.16,17,18,19
+Delivers antibacterial properties — Cinnamon, cloves and cardamom are known to have antibacterial properties that may help prevent digestive issues triggered by bacterial infections.20,21,22,23 However, black pepper possesses antibacterial properties too.24,25

-Possesses anti-inflammatory properties: A main component in cloves called eugenol is noted for its ability to help relieve gum pain and general inflammation.
-Cinnamon is known to deliver anti-inflammatory action too.24
+Possesses anti-inflammatory properties — A main component in cloves called eugenol is noted for its ability to help relieve gum pain and general inflammation.
+Cinnamon is known to deliver anti-inflammatory action too.28

-Cardamom may also help reduce blood pressure levels and other cardiovascular disease risks.
+Delivers antioxidant capabilities — Antioxidants called polyphenols in black tea may help prevent DNA damage in the body.29 Cardamom may also help reduce blood pressure levels and other cardiovascular disease risks.30

 How Much Caffeine Does Chai Tea Have?

-Traditional chai tea does contain caffeine, with an 8-ounce serving expected to have around 25 milligrams (mg).
-However, there are decaffeinated options available.
-Generally, chai tea’s caffeine content depends on the type of tea used for preparation.
-Black tea, commonly used to prepare chai, contains between 40 and 120 mg of caffeine, while decaffeinated black tea has between 2 and 10 mg of caffeine per cup of chai tea.26,27,28
+Traditional chai tea does contain caffeine, with an 8-ounce serving expected to have around 50 milligrams (mg).31 However, there are decaffeinated recipes available that you may try making.32 Black tea, commonly used to prepare chai, contains between 25 and 48 mg of caffeine per 8-ounce (237 ml) serving,33 while decaffeinated black tea has between 2 and 5 mg of caffeine.34

 How to Make Chai Tea

-As much as possible, prepare chai tea or chai tea latte from scratch.
+- As much as possible, prepare chai tea or chai tea latte from scratch.
 Some drinks served in cafes or restaurants are loaded with sweeteners that can negate chai tea’s positive effects.
-Use safe sweeteners like raw honey, Stevia or Luo Han, and instead of conventional milk, opt for raw, grass fed milk, or coconut milk if your stomach can’t handle dairy products.29,30
+Use safe sweeteners like raw honey, Stevia or Luo Han.

 Chai Tea Recipes to Try

-If you’re interested in making homemade chai tea, use this recipe as a guide:31
+If you’re interested in making homemade chai tea, use this recipe from The Spruce Eats as a guide:37

 Want to know how you can make a delicious and warm chai tea latte or iced chai tea latte?
-Here’s a simple step-by-step guide:32
+Here’s a simple step-by-step guide:38

 - Brew some chai tea following the instructions above.